Hey Baby (Drop It to the Floor): Chart performance

 "Hey Baby (Drop It to the Floor)" debuted at number 51 on the US Billboard Hot 100 on the week of October 16, 2010.
 Four months later, the song reached it peak number seven on the chart, giving Pitbull his third top ten hit.
 This is T-Pain's eighth top ten as a featured artist, and thirteenth overall.
 As of May 2011, the single sold over two million digital copies in the US.
 On October 16, 2020, the single was certified triple platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over three million units in the United States.

 Music video

-According with an interview with Pitbull on MTV News, the music video was filmed in Miami and it was released onto Pitbull's official VEVO channel on November 6, 2010.
+According to an interview with Pitbull on MTV News, the music video was filmed in Miami and it was released on Pitbull's official VEVO channel on November 6, 2010.
 It features Pitbull and T-Pain at a club, along with scenes of girls in leather catsuits.
 Two of the girls are Nayer and Sagia Castañeda.

 The video has received over 270 million views.

 The song is also featured in one of the trailers to the 2012 movie The Dictator.

-Cover versions
+Other versions

 In February 2011, Noy Alooshe used the music from "Hey Baby (Drop It to the Floor)" as the basis for Zenga Zenga, an auto-tuned song and viral YouTube video that parodies Libyan ruler Muammar Gaddafi.